 Reference of elements and properties in Organizer

-Organizer is built on static YAML files, written in TUIX, which describe and give structure to its sections and panels.
-The YAML files serve as a map or plan of what functionality your module adds to Organizer, and where.
+Zenario's Organizer back-end is built on static YAML files, and written in TUIX.
+These describe and give structure to its sections and panels.
+The YAML files serve as a map or plan of what functionality a module adds to Organizer, and where it sits in terms of navigation.

-In order to add an element to Organizer, your module must contain one or more .yaml files in its tuix/organizer subdirectory.
+In order to add an element to Organizer, a module must contain one or more .yaml files in its tuix/organizer subdirectory.

 Creating Top Level Navigation

 In Organizer, the elements at the top level are the top level navigation.
-This is visible to the very left of Organizer.
+This is visible in the left navigation bar of Organizer.

-If you wish to include functionality in Organizer you must either create a top level item to contain it, or to place your functionality within another module's top level item.
+To add functionality to Organizer, a module must either create a top level item to contain it, or place its functionality in another module's top level item.

-If you wish to add a new top level navigation, you should add a new element at the top level.
-It is good practice to prefix the code with your company's name or your module's name, to avoid name clashes with other developers adding elements.
+For third party developers, it is good practice to prefix the code with your company's name, to avoid name clashes with other developers.

 Creating Second Level Navigation